wirelineio/wns/devnet/README.md

 $ export MNEMONIC="<MNEMONIC>"
 ```

-Run the setup script (reset the node if required).
+Run the setup script (reset the node if prompted).

 ```bash
 $ cd wns